loloRvz/wasm-benchmarking/README.md

 ## Description

-This repo tests the performance of WebAssembly to native C algorithms.
+This repo compares the performance of native C compiled programs to their WebAssembly binaries running in WAMR.

 List of available tests: